-This course covers CPT, HCPCS Level II, ICD-9-CM, ICD-10-CM and PCS medical coding procedures at an introductory level and is designed to help students meet the challenge of today's changing government regulations and healthcare reporting.
-Students will gain hands on coding skills through data abstracting and coding exercises with a focus on the outpatient setting.
+This course covers ICD-9-CM, ICD-10-CM and ICD-10-PCS medical coding procedures at an introductory level and is designed to help students meet the challenge of today's changing government regulations and healthcare reporting.
+This course introduces students to nomenclatures and classification systems used in healthcare.
+Students will begin with simple coding cases and advance to more complex coding and auditing.
+Healthcare reimbursement issues will be explored with emphasis on the need for documentation to support accurate code assignment and billing for healthcare services.
+Students will apply the Uniform Hospital Discharge Data Set (UHDDS).
+The ICD-10-CM will be compared to the DSM-5 codes for behavioral health.
 Prerequisites: MED 125 or HIM 101 AND CSA 105 AND BIO 110 and BIO 110L or BIO 127, all with a "C" or better.